ec262/discovery/README.md

     to his account and the number of available credits is returned.
 Note that this call is _idempotent_; calling it actually deletes the given chunk (to prevent cheating).
-If the address of the foreman associated with that chunk is not used to make this call, it returns 403 (forbidden).
+If the address of the foreman associated with that chunk is not used to make this call, or if the chunk does not exist, it returns 404 (forbidden) to prevent malicious behavior.
 Chunks expire after 24h even if the delete method is not called.

 ### Worker API